When Teamwork Backfires

 A 2014 Gallup study also found that a demographically diverse workforce improves a company's financial performance.
 The study looked at more than 800 business units from two companies representing two different industries (retail and hospitality).
-Gender-diverse business units in retail had 14% higher average comparable revenue than less-diverse business units (5.24% vs. 4.58%), and gender-diverse business units in the hospitality company showed 19% higher average quarterly net profit ($16,296 vs. $13,702) than less-diverse business units.
-Similarly, the Anita Borg Institute reports that for Fortune 500 companies with at least 3 women directors, return on sales increases by at least 42%.
+Gender-diverse business units in retail had 14 percent higher average comparable revenue than less-diverse business units (5.24 percent vs. 4.58 percent), and gender-diverse business units in the hospitality company showed 19 percent higher average quarterly net profit ($16,296 vs. $13,702) than less-diverse business units.
+Similarly, the Anita Borg Institute reports that for Fortune 500 companies with at least 3 women directors, return on sales increases by at least 42 percent.

 Were these results truly due to the gender composition of teams, or could other overlooked factors have contributed to the differences in company performance?
 To answer this question, George Washington University researchers randomly assigned more than 300 management students to male-only, female-only, or gender-balanced teams.
 In keeping with the results reported above, gender-balanced teams were found to outperform both predominantly male and predominantly female teams.
 The results were presented at the 29th Annual Conference of the Society for Industrial and Organizational Psychology.